 Mentorship can be incredibly beneficial in helping LGBTQ refugees find work and advance their careers.
 A mentor who offers career guidance, feedback on resumes and cover letters, and helps their mentee develop their professional network can drastically improve the professional experience of LGBTQ refugees – and their ability to integrate in their new communities.
-This step-by-step guide provides the building blocks for companies to develop a mentorship program for LGBTQ refugees, with a focus on professional development.
+This step-by-step guide provides the building blocks for companies in Canada, Mexico, and the United States to develop a mentorship program for LGBTQ refugees, with a focus on professional development.

 - Information for mentorship coordinators on how to recruit mentors, connect with a partner organization, match mentors and mentees, prepare mentors, and measure impact.